The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Discussions and Conclusions

-The above analysis reveals that as we consider more and more session to count the cumulative run, although it increases cumulative run made by different players but at the same time inequality also increases.
-This means over the time as wealth increases among the families but at the same time wealth inequality also increase, i.e., over the time wealth accumulates more and more to some few households relative to others.
-Let us compare this outcomes with the real world data.
-Data of country-wise wealth inequality, in terms of the top 10\% population holding how much share of total wealth is provided by some organizations \cite{8a, 8c, 9a}.
+The above analysis reveals that as we consider more and more seasons to count the cumulative runs, although it increases cumulative runs made by different players but at the same time inequality also increases.
+This means that over time, as wealth increases among the families, but at the same time wealth inequality also increases, i.e., over time wealth accumulates more and more to a few households relative to others.
+Let us compare these outcomes with the real world data.
+Data of country-wise wealth inequality, in terms of the top 10\% population who hold how much share of total wealth is provided by some organizations \cite{8a, 8c, 9a}.
 In terms of the Gini index, global wealth inequality is around 0.80 \cite{8b, 14a, 14b}.
-In the process, we can conclude that the result we have obtained on wealth inequality based on the cumulative run scored in IPL is more or less shows the same result with the real world wealth inequality data.
+In the process, we can conclude that the result we have obtained on wealth inequality based on the cumulative runs scored in IPL, shows more or less a similar result with the real world wealth inequality data.